 Most new consumer products today are covered by a warranty.
-A warranty—also called a guarantee—is an assurance or promise about the quality of goods or services you buy.
-It's purpose is to give you recourse if something you purchase fails to live up to what you were promised.
+A warranty, also called a "guarantee," is an assurance or promise about the quality of goods or services you buy.
+Its purpose is to give you recourse if something you purchase fails to live up to what you were promised.
 Keep reading to find answers to frequently asked questions about warranties.

-An express warranty is an oral or written statement that guarantees that a product is of a certain quality or will work in a certain way or for a certain amount of time.
+An "express warranty" is an oral or written statement that guarantees that a product is of a certain quality or will work in a certain way or for a certain amount of time.
 Most express warranties say something like, "This product is warranted against defects in materials or workmanship" or "We will repair or replace parts that are defective in materials or workmanship" for a specified time.

 The implied warranty of fitness applies when you buy an item with a specific (even unusual) purpose in mind.
 If you relate your specific needs to the seller, and the seller assists you in selecting the item, the implied warranty of fitness assures you that the item will fill your need.
 For instance, if you tell a retailer that you need a sleeping bag for sub-zero weather and the retailer sells you such as bag, it comes with an implied warranty that the sleeping bag will keep you warm in sub-zero temperatures.

 After you purchase an item with a written warranty, if you find that the product is defective, you may file a suit against the warrantor (the person or company that made the warranty).
-You'll first have to "exhaust" your warranty remedies though.
-Under most circumstances, this means that you've tried (but not succeeded) at taking advantage of your remedies, which could include getting a replacement, repair, or refund.
+You'll first have to "exhaust" your warranty remedies, though.
+Under most circumstances, this means that you've tried, but not succeeded, at taking advantage of your remedies, which could include getting a replacement, repair, or refund.
 If you prevail in your breach of warranty case in court, you can recover attorneys' fees and court costs.

 Consider handling the suit yourself in small claims court or, if the matter is complicated or there's a lot of money at stake, consider hiring a lawyer to represent you in the suit.
-(To learn more, see Breach of Warranty Cases in Small Claims Court.)
+To learn more, see Breach of Warranty Cases in Small Claims Court.

-In most states, if the item gave you some trouble while it was under the warranty (and you had it repaired by someone authorized by the manufacturer to make repairs), the manufacturer must extend your original warranty for the amount of time the item sat in the shop.
+In most states, if the item gave you some trouble while it was under warranty (and you had it repaired by someone authorized by the manufacturer to make repairs), the manufacturer must extend your original warranty for the amount of time the item sat in the shop.
 Call the manufacturer and ask to speak to the department that handles warranties.

-If your product was trouble-free during the warranty period, the manufacturer may offer a free repair for a problem that arose after the warranty expired if the problem is a widespread one.
+If your product was trouble-free during the warranty period, the manufacturer might offer a free repair for a problem that arose after the warranty expired if the problem is a widespread one.
 Many manufacturers have secret fix-it lists—items with defects that don't affect safety and therefore don't require a recall, but that the manufacturer will repair for free.
 It can't hurt to call and ask.

 Probably not.
-Merchants encourage consumers to buy extended warranties (also called service contracts) when buying autos, appliances, or electronic items because these warranties are a source of big profits for stores, which pocket up to 50% of the amount you pay.
+Merchants encourage consumers to buy extended warranties (also called "service contracts") when buying autos, appliances, or electronic items because these warranties are a source of big profits for stores, which pocket up to 50% of the amount you pay.

 Rarely will you have the chance to exercise your rights under an extended warranty.
-Name-brand electronic equipment and appliances usually don't break down during the first few years (and if they do, they're covered by the original warranty), and often have a life span well beyond the length of the extended warranty.
+Name-brand electronic equipment and appliances usually don't break down during the first few years—and if they do, they're covered by the original warranty—and often have a life span well beyond the length of the extended warranty.

-For concise, plain-English answers to hundreds of the most frequently asked legal questions about issues you face every day, read Nolo's Encyclopedia of Everyday Law: Answer to Your Most Frequently Asked Legal Questions, by the Editors of Nolo.
+For concise, plain-English answers to hundreds of the most frequently asked legal questions about issues you face every day, read Nolo's Encyclopedia of Everyday Law: Answer to Your Most Frequently Asked Legal Questions by the Editors of Nolo.